cypherium/ContractExample/README.md

 # Cypherium Java Smart Contract Tutorial
+===
 ## Environmental configuration
+---
-As Cypherium’s Java Smart Contract system supports JDK1.8, the development environment of JDK1.8 is required first before you may start developing.
+Cypherium’s Java Smart Contract system need JDK1.8 support.So Please install JDK1.8.
 To learn how to configure the environment of JDK1.8, refer to Java’s online literature.

 After you have configured your JDK environment, execute javac --version in the Console environment to confirm whether it is 1.8.xxx